MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     ![Screenshot of the test pane with a citation from a knowldge source.](media/test-knowledge.png)

+    > **Note**: The file you uploaded is used to provide knowledge to the copilot when the *Conversational boosting* topic is triggered.
+If no relevant answer is found in this knowledge source, the topic may use the knowledge inherent in the language model to provide a more generic answer.
+You can configure the topic to restrict its search to specific knowledge stores if you want greater control over the generative AI responses it returns.

 ## Publish your copilot

 Now that you have a working copilot, you can publish it for people to use.
 The available channels through which you can deliver your copilot depend on the type of authentication you want to use to restrict access to it.
 In this case, you’ll enable access for anyone and then publish the copilot for use in a demo web page.